Sign in →

 Gaucher disease type I is the most common, representing more than 90% of cases.
 It is generally characterized by bone disease, hepatosplenomegaly, anemia and thrombocytopenia, coagulation abnormalities, lung disease, but no central nervous system involvement.
 Gaucher disease types II and III are characterized by the presence of primary neurologic disease, although in practice, assigning a type in infancy can sometimes be challenging due to overlapping clinical features.
 In addition, type II typically presents with limited psychomotor development, hepatosplenomegaly, and lung disease, resulting in death usually between 2 and 4 years of age.
 Individuals with Gaucher disease type III may present prior to 2 years of age, but the progression is not as rapid, and patients may survive into the third and fourth decade.
 Additional subtypes of Gaucher disease include a perinatal lethal form associated with skin abnormalities and nonimmune hydrops fetalis, and a cardiovascular form presenting with calcification of the aortic and mitral valves, mild splenomegaly, corneal opacities, and gaze impairment.

-Treatment is available in the form of enzyme replacement therapy and substrate reduction therapy for types I and III.
-These treatment options have generally made bone marrow transplantation obsolete.
+Treatment is available in the form of enzyme replacement therapy (ERT) and substrate reduction therapy (SRT) for types I and III.
+Some patients with chronic and progressive neurologic symptoms despite ERT or SRT may be candidates for bone marrow transplant or a multifaceted approach.
 Currently, only supportive therapy is available for type II because of the inability of enzyme provided by replacement therapy to cross the blood-brain barrier.

 Reference Values